 - employ Queenslanders

-- supply goods that are grown, made or produced in Queensland.
+- supply food and beverages that are either grown, made or produced in Queensland.

 You can also filter results to show social enterprises or Aboriginal businesses and Torres Strait Islander businesses.